 Home Study

 One of the most important costs to account for in any adoption is the home study, which is when the prospective parents’ home is screened so that the adoption agency or a social worker can get a sense of their day-to-day life.
-While the cost of a home study might be included in the overall adoption fee from a private agency, the fees can range from a few hundred dollars to several thousand dollars.
+While the cost of a home study might be included in the overall adoption fee from a private agency, the fees can range from a few hundred dollars to a few thousand dollars.

 Foster care adoptions will also generally have a home study where a social worker observes the interaction between the potential adoptive parents and the child.
 In some cases, there may be state or federal programs to offset the cost of a home visit.